Dropout as a Regularizer of Interaction Effects: Conclusions

 \section{Conclusions}

 In this paper, we have examined a concrete explanation of Dropout as a regularization against interaction effects.
 We have shown that the effective learning rate of interaction effects decreases exponentially with the order of the interaction effect, a crucial balance against the exponentially-growing number of potential interactions of $k$ variables.
+Input Dropout targets interactions of $k$ input variables, while Activation Dropout targets interactions of $k$ hidden units in a layer.
 Although Dropout can work in concert with weight decay and early stopping, these do not naturally achieve Dropout's regularization against high-order interactions.
-By reducing the tendency of neural networks to learn spurious high-order interaction effects, Dropout helps to train models which generalize more accurately to test sets.
+By reducing the tendency of NNs to learn spurious high-order interaction effects, Dropout helps to train models which generalize more accurately to test sets.

-\subsection{Acknowledgements}
+\subsubsection{Acknowledgements}

 We thank Chun-Hao Chang, Geoffrey Hinton, Chris Lengerich, and Ruoxi Wang for helpful discussions.
-This work was created during an internship at Microsoft Research.
+This work was started during an internship at Microsoft Research.
 BL was funded in part by the CMLH Fellowship.

 \thefigure{\thesection.\arabic{figure}}